grossconstance0/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization early in the development process.
 It suggests that a programmer should initially concentrate on making their code clear, correct, and easily understandable before focusing on making it faster.
 This principle reminds us that over-optimization without evidence can lead to overly complex code, which might decrease overall productivity and introduce bugs that are harder to find and fix.

+# 2024-01-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for today's requirements, but also for tomorrow's maintenance and evolution."

+In practical terms, this means favoring clear algorithms over convoluted ones, using appropriate design patterns, modularizing your code, and avoiding premature optimization.
+It also emphasizes the importance of documentation and adhering to coding standards, as these practices contribute significantly to the longevity and adaptability of your software.